Go on and roll in your supposed silver cornering Hunt Brother graves.

 JP Morgan Silver Buying

-2011 to 2018: +139.1 million oz silver bullion
+2011 to 2018: +152.3 million oz silver bullion

-This same firm, whose namesake once testified before the US Congress over a century ago stating “Money is gold, and nothing else."
+Indeed we are examining the same firm, whose namesake once testified before the US Congress over a century ago stating, “Money is gold and nothing else."

-The start of JP Morgan’s COMEX silver bullion stacking began only a few months removed from outspoken financial commentator Max Keiser's November 2010 public plea to ‘Buy Silver, Crash JP Morgan’.
+The start of JP Morgan’s COMEX silver bullion stacking began only a few months removed from outspoken financial commentator Max Keiser's November 2010 public plea to ‘Buy Silver, Crash JP Morgan.’

-Could they and their silver bullion holders be making a play on what the Hunt Brothers were involved in during the last 1970 - 1980 secular bullion bull market?
+Could they and their silver bullion holders be making a similar play on what the Hunt Brothers were involved in during the last 1970 - 1980 secular bullion bull market?

-Allegations of gold price manipulation on the COMEX statistically stem back to the beginning of this 21st Century Gold Rush (1999 - 2002) and more recently appear to be simply prolonging the inevitable price reversions ahead for bullion.
+Allegations of gold price manipulation on the COMEX statistically stem back to the beginning of this 21st Century Gold Rush (1999 - 2002) and more recently appear to be merely prolonging the inevitable price reversions ahead for bullion.

 As well, Gold Antii-Trust Action Committee (GATA) response to Terry Duffy's precious metal price comments is here.

-Currently JP Morgan now holds over 50% of the total COMEX physical silver bullion holdings.
+Currently, JP Morgan now holds over 50% of the total COMEX physical silver bullion holdings.
 Surely there are various reasons for this, at their most base levels are likely a combination of perhaps fear and greed at play.

 Buy low, sell high perhaps?

-Yet the fact remains that JP Morgan now has a bigger silver bullion position than any long silver bullion buyer that has existed in the modern age.
+The fact remains that JP Morgan now has a more prominent silver bullion position than any long silver bullion buyer that has existed in the modern age.

-How long and how high precious metal values go this go round is still an answer no one but perhaps colluding governments might help markets answer some day (especially in terms of gold values).
+How long and how high precious metal values go this go-round is still an answer no one but perhaps colluding governments might help markets answer someday (especially in terms of gold values).

 Even a bond portfolio manager at PIMCO recently called for a sudden $5,000 oz USD gold price revaluation by the Federal Reserve to induce currency inflation to help ease debt and unfunded liability burdens.

 The former head of BIS research is again ringing alarm bells calling for governments to step in to resolve the next financial crisis.
-Most will not hear or simply ignore him akin to his last warnings ahead of the 2008 Financial Crisis.
+Most will not hear or ignore him akin to his last warnings ahead of the 2008 Financial Crisis.